 Top Pick Award for Stability Shoe

-Our favorite stability model is the Clifton 3.
-Given the newest version's plush ride, upper comfort, high stability, and great out-of-box comfort, we rate the HOKA ONE ONE Clifton 3 as a better stability shoe overall when compared to the other road footwear.
+Our favorite stability model is the Arahi.
+Given this shoe's plush ride, upper comfort, high stability, and great out-of-box comfort, we rate the HOKA ONE ONE Arahi as a better stability shoe overall when compared to the other road footwear.
 For the stability class, it's lightweight and comfortable.
-At 20.3 ounces per pair of men's 11, it's the same weight as the Brooks PureFlow 6, our Editors' Choice winner — and lighter than seven other pairs in our cohort.
+At 18.6 ounces per pair of men's 11, it's one of the lightest stability shoes in the lineup and lighter than six other pairs in our cohort.
 Often, shoes need a few miles to break in, but this is by far the most comfortable pair of pavement pounders tested straight out of the box, thanks to the compression-molded EVA foam cushioning in the midsole.
-With this unmatchable out-of-box landing comfort, well-cushioned upper, and creatively designed landing platform that guides each step back to a neutral position, this one comes highly recommended for all over-pronators.
+This shoe features unmatchable out-of-box landing comfort, a well-cushioned upper, and creatively designed landing platform that guides each step back to a neutral position, which HOKA ONE ONE calls "dynamic stability".
+With its unique J-Frame guidance structure, this one comes highly recommended for all over-pronators.